-- 1. A standard height top jaw is used. - Jaw force is measured at the mid point (in height) of a standard jaw blank, at mid stroke with a jaw force gage. - MicroCentric's recommended grease is used to obtain maximum efficiency of the chuck. - 4.
-The mounting bolts on the top jaws are tightened to the specified torque. - The recommended air pressure is applied to the chuck.
+- 1. A standard height top jaw is used. - 2.
+Jaw force is measured at the mid point (in height) of a standard jaw blank, at mid stroke with a jaw force gage. - 3.
+MicroCentric's recommended grease is used to obtain maximum efficiency of the chuck. - 4.
+The mounting bolts on the top jaws are tightened to the specified torque.